 The Revalidation Administration Team regularly checks against GMC Connect to ensure appropriate doctors are connected to the Trust and any leavers have been disconnected.

-land tyne 5.
 All policies in place to support medical revalidation are actively monitored and regularly reviewed.

 The following policies were updated: